boostorg/redis/README.md

 via the `session::send` function and not to the individual commands.
 Logging is made using `std::clog`.
 The string `"id"` passed as third argument to the session is prefixed to each log message.
-Support for redis sentinel is still not implemented.

 # Callbacks